Mary Berry Bara Brith Recipe

 Tips For The Best Bara Brith

-- Warm tea works best for soaking the fruit as the warmth causes the fruit to diffuse more of its flavor.
+- Warm tea works best for soaking the fruit as the warmth causes the fruit to diffuse more of its flavour.

-- Make sure that your oven is able to maintain the temperature as this loaf needs to be baked at a lower temperature for a longer period of time.
+- Make sure that your oven can maintain the temperature as this loaf needs to be baked at a lower temperature for a longer period of time.
 An oven thermometer is helpful in this circumstance.

-- To check if the cake is done, you can insert a clean knife into the center.
-If it comes out clean that means that the loaf is ready to be removed from the oven.
+- To check if the cake is made, you can insert a clean knife into the centre.
+If it comes out clean, that means that the loaf is ready to be removed from the oven.

-Bara Brith is a traditional recipe that has traveled over the World.
+Bara Brith is a traditional recipe that has travelled over the World.
 The Welsh citizens carried it with them when they migrated to different parts of the World.
-Take a look at many more such recipes on our blog foodiewish.com
+Please take a look at many more such recipes on our blog foodiewish.com.